Sample of Work

 I worked with our front end developer to get the look and interactivity pretty tight including ways to change the column order, displaying the found search results, and how to show/hide the columns.

-While working at Marin Software, we acquired a display ad retargeting company named Perfect Audience.
-At that time, their management team, and even the individual contributors, were very hesitant to update the content on their site, nor update it’s look.
-The SEO worked really well on it, and their business was running well, so they felt there wasn't a need to tighten things up.
-A few years later, the Marin Software management team, and a new general manager for the product, finally felt that we might be missing out on some opportunities, and that the business might do even better with an up to date marketing/corporate site.
+While working at Marin Software, we acquired a display ad retargeting company named Perfect Audience — a self-serve banner retargeting platform built for small and medium businesses looking for a lower-cost alternative to search advertising.
+At the time of the acquisition, their management team, and even individual contributors, were very hesitant to update the content on their site or refresh its look.
+The SEO was performing well and the business was running steadily, so there wasn't a perceived need to make changes.
+A few years later, the Marin Software management team and a new general manager finally recognized that the business might do even better with an up-to-date marketing site.

 The team added pages to the site as they added products/features through the years – which led to some inconsistencies as users navigated from page to page.
 The users had to reset thier context with almost every new page they visited.